 This section lists the methods of the Blocking API.
-The signature of each method is followed by a description of its input parameters and its return values.
+The syntax of each method is followed by a description of its input parameters and its return values.

 The Blocking API is a superset of the Non-blocking API.
-Except for differences in return values and result handling, identical operations in both APIs have the same semantics.
+Except for differences in return values and result handling, identical operations in both APIs have the same functions and syntax structure.